MX Records Got Overwritten — Inbound Email Broken

 Case 1: MX wiped during DNS migration

-You switched nameservers (e.g., from Namecheap to Cloudflare) and forgot to copy MX into the new zone.
+You switched nameservers (e.g., Namecheap to Cloudflare) and forgot to copy MX into the new zone.
 The new authoritative DNS has no MX, so the world sees no MX, so mail is rejected.

-Case 3: Registrar parking-page MX came back
+Case 3: Registrar parking MX came back

 How to spot it: